jimhigson/oboe.js/README.md

 ## Hanging up the AJAX when we get what we need

-We can example on the example above.
+We can improve on the example above.
 Since we only care about the foods object and not the non-foods we can hang up as soon as we have the foods, reducing our precious download footprint.